Peak Details

 - Complete essential climbing gears.

-- Oxygen masks and regulators for (payable as per usage).
+- 3 Cylinders Oxygen for client and 2 Cylinders for Guide.
+(Masks and regulators as per usage).

 - Base camp: Solar panel - Battery Charge & Light.